Nullarbor dwarf bettong: Taxonomy

 The Nullarbor dwarf bettong was a species of Bettongia, a genus that includes still living species such as the northern bettong, belonging to the subfamily Potoroinae.
 The description was first published in 1997 by R. A. McNamara, using specimens collected on the Nullarbor Plain from the Koonalda and Weekes Caves.
 The holotype is part of a juvenile's right jaw, with some teeth absent, obtained at the Koonalda site.
-The author recognised an earlier description, misidentified as Caloprymnus campestris by Ernest Lundelius and William D. Turnbull in 1984, and the informal reference to an potoroid species.
+The author recognised an earlier description, misidentified as Caloprymnus campestris by Ernest Lundelius and William D. Turnbull in 1984, and the informal reference to a potoroid species.
 McNamara's paper on the new species details his diagnosis as arising independently, but gives credit for the discovery to earlier worker's identification of the taxon as 'Thomson's unnamed Potoroid' or 'Unnamed potoroid' (Baynes 1987).

 The epithet pusilla is derived from Latin, a reference to the small size of the animal.
 The English vernacular Nullarbor dwarf bettong was suggested by McNamara and is used to refer to this species.